Skip to content

 World Health Systems Facts

-Italy: Social Determinants & Health Equity
+Italy: Social Determinants and Health Equity

 “In terms of morbidity, generally, in Italy people in lower-income groups tend to suffer from poor health more often and register lower life expectancy compared with other European countries.
 This inequality peaks among middle-aged individuals, when mortality is considered avoidable, and has been further accentuated with the COVID-19 pandemic (ONSRI, 2020).
 In terms of mortality, however, compared with other European countries, inequalities in Italy are less prominent, probably due to lifestyle factors such as the Mediterranean diet, the presence of family support networks and a universal health care system.”